 Emotional Support Companion

 Pets are good for our mental health, as we know, but a service dog can be even more crucial to one’s healthy state of mind.
-As is common with PTSD sufferers, falling asleep is a problem, as are nightmares.
+As is common with PTSD sufferers, falling asleep and nightmares can be a problem.

-If you’re a veteran looking for K9 dogs for sale that are PTSD trained and ready to support you or a loved one, contact Scott’s Police K9 today.
+If you’re a veteran looking for German Shepherd PTSD service dog for sale that is trained and ready to support you or a loved one, contact Scott’s K9 today.
 We specialize in Belgian Malinois training and German Shepherd protection dogs that can help you move forward in life with less anxiety.